25th November 2016

-It’s much cheaper to visit Hawaii in the first few weeks of December, with an average 3 to 4-star hotel costing between $499.08 and $748.62 (£400 and £600) for a week*.
+It’s much cheaper to visit Hawaii in the first few weeks of December.
 If you decide to visit these sunny islands this winter, instead of woolly jumpers and knitted scarves, all you’ll need to pack is your bikini, a light jacket for the evenings, and maybe even a hula skirt, as the temperatures around this time of year rise up to 26°c on average.

 Zürich is most beautiful in December, as it’s filled with Christmas markets, carols, fairy lights, and much more.